-The Magnuson-Stevens Act is the primary law governing conservation of U.S. ocean fisheries.
-Since 2000, 34 depleted fish populations have been rebuilt.
-Since 2000, the number of fish stocks subjected to overfishing (the problem of fish populations in specific ocean areas being fished faster than they can reproduce) has decreased from 72 fish stocks to 28.
-It should be only a matter of time, money and work before America has sustainable fisheries across the board.
+Why more federal funding?
+Because since 2000, 34 depleted fish populations have been rebuilt.
+The number of fish stocks subjected to overfishing (the problem of fish populations in specific ocean areas being fished faster than they can reproduce) has decreased from 72 fish stocks to 28.